Educational and Social Research (MRes, PGDip and PGCert)

 The MRes consists of six modules and a dissertation (180 credits).

-The Postgraduate Diploma consists of up to five modules selected from the above list (excluding the dissertation) and must total a minimum of 120 credits.
+The Postgraduate Diploma consists of up to five modules selected from the list below (excluding the dissertation) and must total a minimum of 120 credits.

-The Postgraduate Certificate consists of up to three modules selected from the above list (excluding the dissertation) and must total a minimum of 60 credits.
+The Postgraduate Certificate consists of up to three modules selected from the list below (excluding the dissertation) and must total a minimum of 60 credits.

 30 credit modules